Governor Kelly directs some state agencies to return working remotely

 “Since the start of the pandemic, my administration has followed the best public health guidance to keep our communities safe, mitigate the spread of the virus, and reduce strain on hospitals,” said Governor Kelly.
 “The decision to return to remote work was not made lightly, but we know that this is a necessary step to prevent COVID-19 infections.
 I am confident that our state employees will continue to provide quality services to all Kansans who need them.”

-The remote work model will remain in place through October fourth.
+The remote work model will remain in place through October 4th.
 At that time, a re-assessment of current COVID-19 infection rates will determine when state employees can return to fully on-site work.

 At the outset of the COVID-19 pandemic, state agency operations shifted to remote work for employees whose job functions could be performed remotely.